-Fault tolerance and high availability is native to Change Auditor.
-It is inherently built in and no additional configuration is required.
+Fault tolerance and high availability is inherently built in to Change Auditor and no additional configuration is required.

 Each component in the Change Auditor architecture is designed with high availability (fault tolerance and failover) as a goal.
 There will always be only one SQL database and this database is typically hosted on a Microsoft SQL Server cluster.